BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_quick-start.html.md

 Training Cartpole for ~2,000 episodes is ideal, and might take between 15-30 minutes depending on how well your BRAIN is performing.
 You can see in the images that it only took about a minute for the first ~1,000 episodes but the second half took 14 minutes.
 Your graphs will vary greatly so don't worry if they don't look like these.

-There is an automatic end to training that the server determines based on the accuracy but you'll most likely want to stop the training before that happens.
+The server will automatically end training once the BRAIN reaches past a certain accuracy, but you will most likely want to stop training before it gets there because there will be diminishing returns for training past about 2,000 episodes.
 You can play around with training for 15 mins, 30 mins, or even 1 hour and use your BRAIN to see how well it plays each time!